philippeganz/chocolatey-vscode-extensions/README.md

 1. No internet connection is required at install time.
 2. Extensions are mapped 1:1 to their Chocolatey dependencies.
-3. Metadata, `README.md`, and `LICENSE` files are extracted directly from the `.vsix` archive ensuring perfect upstream compliance.
+3. Metadata, `README`, and `LICENSE` files are extracted directly from the `.vsix` archive ensuring perfect upstream compliance.
 4. Deep scanning is employed to ensure packages do not invoke hidden runtime network triggers (e.g., `wget`, `npm install`).

 ## Repository Architecture